inside-the-div/javascript-project-percentage-calculator/Readme.md

-<h1>JavaScript Simple Projects With Source Code - Temperature Converter</h1>
+<h1>JavaScript Simple Projects With Source Code - Percentage Calculator</h1>
-<p>A JavaScript temperature converter is a program or function that allows users to convert temperatures between different units of measurement using JavaScript programming language.
-It can be created as a web application or a stand-alone program.
+<p>JavaScript Percentage Calculator is a web-based tool that is built using JavaScript programming language.
+JavaScript is a popular client-side scripting language that is widely used for creating interactive and dynamic web pages.
-<a target="_blank" href="https://www.insidethediv.com/javascript-simple-projects-with-source-code-temperature-converter"><b>Read more</b></a>
+<a target="_blank" href="https://www.insidethediv.com/javascript-simple-projects-with-source-code-percentage-calculator"><b>Read more</b></a>
 </p>

 <p>
-A temperature converter is a useful tool that can be used in many different settings.
-A temperature converter can be a helpful tool in teaching students about different temperature units of measurement and how to convert between them.
-It can also be used in physics, chemistry, and other science classes to perform calculations that involve temperature.
+Percentage Calculator can be used in various situations.
+In education, a Percentage Calculator is used to calculate the percentage marks obtained by a student in an exam.
+In finance, a Percentage Calculator is used to calculate the percentage increase or decrease in the value of an investment.
 You can check this project live <a target="_blank" href="https://toolbot.net/temperature-converter">here</a> .</p>

 <p><b>If you are a beginner and want to learn javascript from basic, please check out our other JavaScript Simple Projects With Source Code</b></p>